 Much of the early (and ongoing) work on digital watermarking have focused on watermarking digital media, such as images or video.
 These constructions tend to be ad hoc, and lack a firm theoretical foundation.
-We refer to $[CMB^+07]$ and the references therein for a comprehensive survey of the field.
+We refer to [CMB+07] and the references therein for a comprehensive survey of the field.
 The work of Hopper, Molnar, and Wagnar [HMW07] gives the first formal and rigorous definitions for a digital watermarking scheme, but they do not provide any concrete constructions.
 In the same work, Hopper et al. also introduce the formal notion of secretly-verifiable watermarking, which is the focus of this work.

 Early works on cryptographic watermarking [NSS99, YF11, Nis13] gave constructions that achieved mark-unremovability against adversaries who could only make a restricted set of modifications to the marked program.
 The work of Nishimaki [Nis13] showed how to obtain message-embedding watermarking using a bit-by-bit embedding of the message within a dual-pairing vector space (specific to his particular construction).
-Our message-embedding construction in this paper also takes a bit-by-bit approach, but our technique is more general: we show that any translucent t-puncturable PRF suffices for constructing a watermarkable family of PRFs that supports embedding of t-bit messages.
+Our message-embedding construction in this paper also takes a bit-by-bit approach, but our technique is more general: we show that any translucent t-puncturable PRF suffices for constructing a watermarkable family of PRFs that supports embedding t-bit messages.

 In a recent work, Nishimaki, Wichs, and Zhandry [NWZ16] show how to construct a traitor tracing scheme where arbitrary data can be embedded within a decryption key (which can be recovered by a tracing algorithm).
-While the notion of message-embedding traitor tracing is conceptually similar to software watermarking, the notions are incomparable.
-In a traitor tracing scheme, there is a single decryption key and a central authority who issues the marked keys.
+Similar notions of embedding data within the decryption key for a public-key encryption scheme were also considered in the context of leakage-deterring [KT13] and traitor-deterring [KT15] public key encryption.
+While these notions of message-embedding traitor tracing are conceptually similar to software watermarking, the notions are incomparable.
+In a traitor-tracing (or traitor-deterring) scheme, there is a single decryption key and a central authority who issues the marked keys.
 Conversely, in a watermarking scheme, the keys can be chosen by the user, and moreover, different keys (implementing different functions) can be watermarked.

 PRFs from LWE.
-The first PRF constructions from LWE was due to Banerjee, Peikert, and Rosen in [BPR12].
+The first PRF construction from LWE was due to Banerjee, Peikert, and Rosen [BPR12].
 Subsequently, [BLMR13, BP14] gave the first lattice-based key-homomorphic PRFs.
 These constructions were then generalized to the setting of constrained PRFs in [BV15, BFP+15, BKM17].
-Recently, Canetti and Chen [CC17] showed how certain secure modes of operation of the Gentry et al. [GGH15] multilinear map can be used to construct a private constrained PRF for the class of NC constraints (with hardness reducing to the LWE assumption).
+Recently, Canetti and Chen [CC17] showed how certain secure modes of operation of the multilinear map by Gentry et al. [GGH15] can be used to construct a private constrained PRF for the class of NC1 constraints (with hardness reducing to the LWE assumption).

 ABE and PE from LWE.
-The techniques used in this work build on a series of works in the area of attribute-based encryption [SW05] and predicate encryption [BW07, KSW08] from LWE.
-These include the attribute-based encryption constructions of [ABB10, GVW13, BGG+14, GV15, BV16, BCTW16], and predicate encryption constructions of [AFV11, GMW15, GVW15].
+The techniques used in this work build on a series of works in the areas of attribute-based encryption [SW05] and predicate encryption [BW07, KSW08] from LWE.
+These include the attribute-based encryption constructions of [ABB10, GVW13, BGG+14, GV15, BV16, BCTW16], and predicate encryption constructions of [AFV11, GMW15, GVW15].5